 If you are starting a business, you may want to conserve your capital and these days there are many great solutions for IT that don’t require an arm and leg or the shirt off your back!
 The trick is in finding IT solutions that you can grow with as a company and knowing when a cheap outlay can cost more in the long run.

-At Netitude we are dealing with hardware, software and all manner of IT solutions on a daily basis so we have some insight into some of the better low-budget solutions for those companies that want to save a bit when starting out.
+At Netitude we deal with hardware, software and all manner of IT solutions on a daily basis, so we have some insight into some of the better low-budget solutions for those companies that want to save a bit when starting out.
 Here are some of our top tips.

-Xero is online cloud accounting and bookkeeping software with pricing plans from £9 a month and a free trial.
+Xero is an online cloud accounting and bookkeeping software with pricing plans from £10 a month and a free trial.
 Whilst accountants can become a cost themselves, this software has many easy to manage features that don’t require a degree in accountancy to operate.
 This is ideal for busy SMEs which are sensitive to any shift in the balance sheet and need to keep on top of finances.
-As it is in the cloud, this presents real time information on cash flow.
-The interface is very user friendly – designed for managers, not just accountants.
+As it is in the cloud, this presents real-time information on cash flow.
+The interface is very user-friendly – designed for managers, not just accountants.
 It can be used on mobile devices too.

 For more practical advice like this, gained from years of working with growing companies, contact Netitude.